codess-aus/10-Easy-Steps/README.md

 | [Open Source Guide to Etiquette](https://css-tricks.com/open-source-etiquette-guidebook/) | Kent C. Dodds and Sarah Drasner | 1 | Let's play nice |
 | [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) | @nayafia, @bkeepers, @stephbwills, and @mlinksva | 1 | Really good Why and What Guide of Open Source |

 *P.S.
 Ask yourself who was "Why the Lucky Stiff" ?
-Is he still out there somewhere, building new stuff and scribling his hazy dreams. *
+Is he still out there somewhere, building new stuff and scribling his hazy dreams*

 ## Get into Github